Principles for Deciding

 7. Allocation: Authors share economic rights with each other in a work they create together or with a principal directing creation, subject to the parties’ equitably construed consensus; authors may transfer their economic rights in restrictively construed contracts.

 Under our first and second principles, flesh-and-blood creators originally have authors’ rights in their works.
-But many creators might contribute, for example, to a dictionary or to a feature film, as collaborators, in a team, or as agents.
+But many contributors might help, for example, on a dictionary or on a feature film, as collaborators, in a large team, or as agents.
 How to allocate copyright in some creation with multiple authors, who are often directed by an employer or other principal?
 The very fact that a work culminated out of the parties’ diverse contributions and transactions, whether creative or administrative, points to their consensus.
-Our seventh principle here complements rules of law that would initially vest rights in such works.
-It would lead courts to effectuate the parties’ consensus as to their economic rights.[61]
+Our seventh principle here complements rules of law that govern in whose hands rights arise in such works.
+It would lead courts to effectuate the parties’ consensus as to who holds their economic rights.[62]

 Indeed, contracts crystallize fewer consensual deals in markets dominated by fewer parties.
 Over centuries, media industries have emerged, starting in publishing houses and going on to the major recording and film studios.
 Such enterprises, regularly producing works with authors and performers on contract and on staff, accumulated copyright interests in their repertories.
 Many of them have since shifted from production to extracting revenues from old works on new media, and some have been taken over by financiers mining copyright assets for capital, in either event shedding prior relations with creators.[69]
 At much the same time, royalty-collecting societies, labor organizations, and other such regimes have lost leverage to optimize compensation for authors and performers, notably online.
 The inquiry may be opened: How could creators achieve equitable remuneration for their works and performances increasingly exploited on internet platforms?[70]